Assistance programs Contra Costa County.

 Employment/job training assistance programs in Contra Costa County.

 These con-profit centers have resources and staff on hand that can help the unemployed find a job or even provide assistance for those who are currently employed, such as job training or free career counseling.
 Work with a counselor to search for a job in California, prepare a resume, and register for training or classes.

 Experience Unlimited - Call 925-602-0166.
 Provides counseling, information, and other support services.

 A One-Stop Center is located in Concord.
 Call 925-671-4500

 Workforce Services - (Rubicon).
 Telephone number is 510-412-1700

-Consumer Credit Counseling Service of the East Bay, including Concord and Oakland - Work with a credit or HUD certified housing counselor to receive personal credit counseling.
-Other services include debt management plans, housing advising services including foreclosure prevention counseling and advice, bankruptcy counseling, financial education services, credit report analysis, and online money management counseling.
-Counselors can also refer clients to programs offered by banks, such as Chase assistance programs.
-Phone 866-889-9347.
+Consumer Credit Counseling Service of the East Bay, including Concord and Oakland, are available to residents.
+Work with a credit or HUD certified housing counselor to receive free or low cost personal credit counseling.
+Other services include debt management plans, housing advising services including foreclosure prevention counseling and free advice.
+Counselors also help with applications to credit card debt relief government program.